MailerSend logo

 Mailjet

-Averaged across the date range, MailerSend shows a 0.01% daily error rate compared to 0.13% for Mailjet.
-The highest single-day error rate was 0.07% for MailerSend and 12.99% for Mailjet.
-MailerSend demonstrates a lower error rate, indicating slightly more consistent availability during this period.
+Averaged across the date range, MailerSend shows a 0.00% daily error rate compared to 0.01% for Mailjet.
+The highest single-day error rate was 0.11% for MailerSend and 0.24% for Mailjet.
+Both providers show similar reliability levels, with error rates well within acceptable thresholds.
 Knock automatically retries failed requests to both providers, minimizing the impact of transient errors on end-user delivery.

 About these metrics: Data represents messages sent through Knock during the specified period.
 Response time measures time from Knock to provider acceptance.
 Error rate includes only provider 5xx responses and timeouts.